 Cottar’s 1920s Safari Camp will transport you back to the golden age of the safari.
-With its authentic luxury white canvas tents, safari antiques and spacious yet intimate environment, Cottar’s is one of Kenya’s gems.
-With the Maasai Mara on its doorstep, it offers game viewing at its best.
+With its authentic, luxurious white canvas tents, safari antiques and spacious yet intimate environment, Cottar’s is one of Kenya’s gems.
+With the Maasai Mara on its doorstep, it offers truly superb wildlife viewing.

 Cottar’s Private Homestead is ideal for those looking for a little more privacy.
-It has a dedicated and discrete staff of eight, award winning guides, and an abundance of wildlife.
-It is no wonder that this Mara homestead offers the only real private luxury home in the Mara.
-The contemporary African style house can be rented only on an exclusive basis.
-The house has a large living room, a dining room, a magnificent viewing deck and 5 ensuite bedrooms.
-Furthermore, all the rooms have stunning views.
-To make the absolute most of very stay, game vehicle(s) and a dedicated guide are provided to guests throughout their stay.
+It comes with its own staff and guide and has the feel of luxury home in the Mara.
+The contemporary African style house is available on an exclusive basis and comprises a large living room, a dining room, a magnificent viewing deck and five en-suite bedrooms.
 A 25m swimming pool sits in the grounds and is exclusively available to those staying there.

 An untouched, exclusive concession bordering the Serenget and the vast Masai Mara

-Cottar’s 1920’s Safari Camp & Cottar’s Private House are situated in an untouched exclusive 27,000-acre concession area in Olderikesi which borders the Serengeti, Mara and LoBiondo reserves.
-The luxurious camp and the pristine area guarantee privacy and an abundance of wildlife.
+Cottar’s 1920s Safari Camp and Cottar’s Private Homestead are situated in an untouched exclusive 27,000-acre concession area in Olderikesi which borders the Serengeti, Mara and LoBiondo reserves.

 With both resident and transient populations of lion, leopard, cheetah, hyena, giraffe, elephant as well as over 450 bird species, the vast fertile plains are dense with game.
-In addition, the area has been classified among the “Seven wonders of the world” due to the extraordinary annual migration from July to November when over 1.3 million wildebeest and zebras cross the Serengeti to the Mara in search of greener pastures.
+The the area has been classified among the “seven wonders of the world” due to the extraordinary annual migration from July to November when over 1.3 million wildebeest and zebras cross the Serengeti to the Mara in search of greener pastures.